mpaland/sqlitepp/README.md

 ## License
-sqlitepp is LGPLv3
+sqlitepp is MIT
 SQLite3  is public domain